Kat Graham: Just Jared Portrait Session Star! (Exclusive!)

-Kat stars on the hit series The Vampire Diaries and she chatted with us about her favorite moments on set (including getting pranked by Nina Dobrev and Ian Somerhalder).
+Kat stars on the hit The CW series The Vampire Diaries and she chatted with us about her favorite moments on set (including getting pranked by Nina Dobrev and Ian Somerhalder).
 She also opened up on how she is preparing for her upcoming wedding to fiance Cottrell Guidry and even told us her funny nicknames for her dog!

 Click inside to read our full interview with Kat Graham…